Expansionism: Israel

 Israel was established on May 14, 1948, following the end of World War II and the Holocaust.
 Its government has occupied the West Bank, the Gaza Strip, the Golan Heights, and the Sinai Peninsula since the Six-Day War, although the Sinai was later returned to Egypt in 1982.
 Israel also occupied southern Lebanon from February 1985 to May 2000.

 Iran

 Iran, the largest Shi'ite state, has extended its influence across the Middle East, specifically Yemen, Iraq, Syria, and Lebanon by arming local militias.
+Multiple analysts have regarded the Axis of Resistance as an expansionist "Islamist revolution" project by Iran.